East Bengal FC in international football: 1953 World Youth Congress, Bucharest

 In 1953, after the Calcutta Football League was abandoned midway due to riots in Kolkata, East Bengal club received an invitation to participate in the World Youth Congress held in Bucharest, Romania.
 The East Bengal team was recommended as the official representative of India by then-president Dr Rajendra Prasad, as the best football club of India, as East Bengal had won the prestigious IFA Shield thrice in a row between 1949–51 and were the holders of the Durand Cup, winning it twice in 1951 and 1952.
 The East Bengal team led by captain Ahmed Khan and football secretary J.C.
 Guha, thus became the first Indian team to tour Europe.
 The club also roped in centre forward M. Thangaraj on loan from Wimco & State team for the tour.
-In the first match at the World Youth Congress, East Bengal faced Grazer of Austria and won 2–0.
+In the first match at the World Youth Congress, East Bengal faced Grazer AK of Austria and won 2–0.
 M. Thangaraj scored both the goals for East Bengal.
 In the second match, East Bengal defeated Lebanon XI 6–1.
 M. Thangaraj scored a hattrick, Ahmed Khan, Pansanttom Venkatesh and Masood Fakhri scored one each for East Bengal as they entered the semi-finals where they faced the hosts Romania.
 East Bengal lost 4–0 in the semi-final and met Germany in the third-place play-off match.
 They lost 5–2, with Fakhri and Thangaraj, scoring for the team as East Bengal finished fourth in the tournament.